Box 14 - Employment income

 - payments made from a wage-loss replacement plan (WLRP) if you had to deduct CPP contributions or EI premiums.
 For more information, see Wage-loss replacement plans;

 - payments out of an employee benefit plan (EBP) and amounts that a trustee allocated under an employee trust.
 If the trustee allocates the income, but you do not pay it immediately, include it in the income of the employee.
 Do not report it when you make the payment.
 For more information, see Interpretation Bulletin IT-502, Employee Benefit Plans and Employee Trusts, and its special release; and

 - amounts that are greater than $1,000, which are paid to emergency volunteers (such as firefighters, ambulance technicians, or search and rescue volunteers) by a government, a municipality, or a public authority.
 If you paid the individual other than as a volunteer for the same or similar duties, the whole amount is taxable and should be included in box 14.
 Report the exempt amount (up to $1,000) in the "Other information" area of the T4 slip, using code 87.

 If you are paying amounts to placement or employment agency workers, taxi drivers or drivers of other passenger-carrying vehicles, barbers or hairdressers, or fishers (self-employed), go to Box 29.

-Certain Canadian Forces personnel and police can claim a deduction from taxable income for the amount of employment income earnings (including taxable allowance).
+Certain Canadian Forces personnel and police officers can claim a deduction from taxable income for the amount of employment income earnings (including taxable allowance).
 See the explanation under Code 43.

 - Date modified: